erlang/otp/HOWTO/INSTALL.md

 If you have Xcode 4.3, or later, you will also need to download "Command Line Tools" via the Downloads preference pane in Xcode.

+The default number for file descriptors may not be sufficient when using Xcode 16 or later.
+If the limit is lower than 1024, it can be raised like this:

+    ulimit -n 1024

 [](){: #advanced-configuration-and-build-of-erlang-otp_Building_Building-with-Wx }

 #### Building with Wx ####